Modern Slavery Statement 2023

 At the time of writing, we have 105 stores around the United Kingdom and Eire, a website and headquarters based in London.

 Whilst our roots are British, we operate across the globe and many of our products are produced by third party suppliers mainly located in Vietnam, China, Bangladesh, Madagascar, Romania, and India.
 Exploitation of individuals and workers’ rights are widely publicised in each Country and most suppliers will be aware of these issues.
 We endeavour as far as possible to ensure that we do not purchase, or unwittingly purchase goods from companies and third parties that exploit or unfairly treat its employees or suppliers’ employees or force other individuals to work against their will.

 Moss Bros. has a zero-tolerance approach to slavery and human trafficking and as an organisation we are committed to ensuring that there is no modern slavery or human trafficking in any part of our business or in our supply chains.

-Our ethical trading programme is overseen by our Technical department reporting to the CEO.
+Our ethical trading programme is overseen by our CSR & Sustainability Manager reporting to the Head of Technical and Production.
 Whilst we are not a member of The Ethical Trading Initiative, we continue to work closely with all our suppliers and their factories to ensure they operate in line with the Ethical Trading Initiative’s base code; the aims of which are that employment should be freely chosen and that forced or bonded labour cannot be used.

 Due diligence process